In-Vitro Maturation (IVM) is a safe and effective fertility treatment provided in our clinic. It is done as a part of IVF procedure.

 - Transvaginal ultrasound is performed between day 3 and day 5 of the woman’s menstrual cycle.
 A second ultrasound is performed between day 6 and day 9 of the cycle in order to assess the endometrium and measure the size and number of growing follicles

-- A Human Chorionic synthetic follicle stimulating hormone or HCG injection is given to the woman 36 hours prior to the immature oocyte retrieval.
+- A HCG injection is given to the woman 36 hours prior to the immature oocyte retrieval.
 The immature eggs are usually extracted between days 9 and 14 of the cycle

 - Specially Designed needles are used with the assistance of ultrasound guidance to help retrieve the eggs from the ovaries